 1934 Light Motto

-In 1934 the master die was hubbed to strengthen the motto of "In God We Trust" on the obverse of the coin.
-The first variety had a very weak inscription and was difficult to read.
-Compare the picture at the left to the image below (Heavy Motto) to see the difference between the two.
-Although there are two distinct varieties for this coin, they were both produced equal volumes so that neither one carries an extra value over the other.
+In 1934, the master die was hubbed to strengthen the motto of "In God We Trust" on the coin's obverse.
+The first variety had a very weak inscription and was challenging to read.
+The letters look almost fuzzy because there is no crisp definition between the letters and the field.
+Compare this picture to the 1934 Heavy Moto to see the difference between the two.
+Although there are two distinct varieties for this coin, they both produced equal volumes so that neither carries an extra value over the other.

 Fivaz-Stanton ID: FS-25-1934-401